oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      access tokens using the same authorization grant as described in {{refreshing-an-access-token}}.

+Authorization servers SHOULD determine, based on a risk assessment and their own policies, whether to issue refresh tokens to a certain client.
+If the authorization server decides not to issue refresh tokens, the client MAY obtain new access tokens by starting the OAuth flow over, for example initiating a new authorization code request.
+In such a case, the authorization server may utilize cookies and persistent grants to optimize the user experience.

+If refresh tokens are issued, those refresh tokens MUST be bound to the scope and resource servers as consented by the resource owner.
+This is to prevent privilege escalation by the legitimate client and reduce the impact of refresh token leakage.

 "scope":
 :    OPTIONAL, if identical to the scope requested by the client;
      otherwise, REQUIRED.
 The scope of the access token as